Zeffer83/OutlookAutoArchive/CONTRIBUTING.md

 # Contributing to Outlook Auto Archive Script

-Thank you for your interest in contributing to the Outlook Auto Archive Script!
-This document provides guidelines and information for contributors.
+Thank you for your interest in the Outlook Auto Archive Script!
+This document provides guidelines for contributors, though please note this is an "as-is" script with limited maintenance.

 ## How to Contribute